top of page

 ANNUAL MEETING

-The Freeman Cemetery Association meets every August in Martin, Tennessee.
+The Freeman Cemetery Association meets almost every August in Martin, Tennessee.
 Check back each summer for exact dates.

-The 2020 meeting will be August 8, 10:00 a.m., Weldon Public Library.
+The 2024 meeting will be August 10, Weldon Public Library.
 Check back to confirm the exact time.

 MISSION